2018 NCFR Annual Conference Code of Conduct

 - Be mindful of your surroundings and of your fellow participants.

 - Alert hotel security if you notice a dangerous situation, someone in distress, or violations of this policy.

-- Intimidating, harassing, abusive, discriminatory, derogatory, or demeaning speech or actions by any participant at all related events and in one-on-one communications carried out in the context of the annual conference.
+- Intimidating, harassing, abusive, discriminatory, derogatory, demeaning speech or actions, or harmful criticism by any participant at all related events and in one-on-one communications carried out in the context of the annual conference.

 - Inappropriate use of nudity and/or sexual images in public spaces.
 In formal presentations, sexual language or imagery in the context of professional study may not constitute harassment; presenters are requested to inform participants about the inclusion of sexual content in their presentation.

 - Harassing photography or recording

 - Sustained disruption of talks or other events